decdabo/nextjs-restaurantapp/README.md

 2 - npm install.

-3 - `npm run dev` to run development enviroment, `npm start` to run the production build (this no works if won't have the build, create it with `npm run build`).
+3 - `npm run dev` to run develop enviroment, `npm start` to run the production build (this no works if won't have the build, create it with `npm run build`).